bemer/containers-on-aws-workshop/06-CDECS/README.md

 ![CodeBuild list project](/06-CDECS/images/codebuild_list_project.png)

 If we try and test our build now, it will fail.
+There are two reasons for that:

-That's because CodeBuild doesn't have permisions to read anything from our CodeCommit repository.
-Let's fix  this.
+1) The service CodeBuild doesn't have permissions to read anything from our CodeCommit repository;

+2) The IAM role associated with the CodeBuild environment has only permissions to input logs in the CloudWatch logs (that's the default permissions created by the CodeBuild service role).

+Let's fix these.

+First, let's change de ECR repository permisions.
 In the AWS Management Console, click in **Services** > in the search field type `ecs` and select **ECS** from the drop down list

 ![select ECS](/06-CDECS/images/ecs_select.png)